 - Use that number to format the graphs date-line axes in the same way.
 Click on the existing chart dateline and simply change the starting number shown from the right-hand menu.

 We are getting there!
 Time to activate the left axes series on a graph (Start date section) and choose their Fill from the right menu to "No Fill".

 This move makes half of the previous graphical info in the data series transparent.

-8. The Gantt Chart is complete!
-The general “Stacked Bar” finally looks like a Gantt Chart that would get Henry Gantt’s approval.
-Feel free to customize it with your favorite color or your company’s color scheme.
-It’s up to you to keep the chart legend or simply delete it.
-Personally, I recommend deleting it.
+You should now have a Gantt chart that would get Henry Gantt’s seal of approval.
+Feel free to customize it with your favorite color or one from your company’s brand book.
+It’s also up to you whether to keep the chart legend, or delete it.
+Personally, we recommend deleting it.

 Customize Your Gantt Chart

 Now you can see your project and action flow way better!
 If you’re working with a lot of data, some extra info might be helpful to get everything under control.
 Or maybe you have a color which you prefer to the default options?
 This is all possible by using the Chart Design tab.

 - add some additions to your Gantt Chart;

 - change the general layout and design options.

 To make your life easier and create a new chart more quickly next time, you can even save your chart as a Gantt Chart Template.That way you can reuse the chart the next time you need to create a graph.
 Gantt Charts make the process easier, project by project.
 I assure you!